-For the sake of visual storytelling how do you capture the depth of human emotion within photographic frame?
+For the sake of visual storytelling, how do you capture the depth of human emotion within a photographic frame?
 How important does human interaction become to portray the true self of the subject?

 I like to think in terms of series when I tell stories but I try to create images that can also stand alone.
 I’m currently thinking about how I can use my taste for storytelling to enter into the world of motion.
 I like to prepare the main subject of my series beforehand; I often photograph people very intuitively and try to catch what affects me during a shoot.

 For my personal work, I’m often working with non–professional talents.
 It’s not easy but I like that.
 They sometimes bring forth fresh ideas and attitudes.

 What are the plus points and challenges you face while working within the limits of commercial projects?